medieval period of india

 2. The Manipur and Kachari Kingdoms:

-The Kingdom of Manipur was established in 1110 CE in present-day Manipur.
-It initially paid tribute to stronger powers but gained autonomy in the 15th century under King Kyamba.
-The kingdom patronised dance, and Manipuri culture flourished.
-Manipur successfully resisted Burmese invasions but later fell under British rule.
+The Kingdom of Manipur was founded in 1110 CE and initially paid tribute to stronger powers.
+It gained autonomy in the 15th century under King Kyamba and became a centre for Manipuri dance and culture.
+Despite successfully resisting Burmese invasions, it eventually came under British rule.

-The Kachari Kingdom emerged in present-day Assam in the 13th century.
-The Kacharis were originally hill tribes who gained dominance under King Durlabh Narayan.
-The kingdom promoted art, literature and religion.
-After the Mughal attacks, the kingdom fragmented into smaller states and eventually came under Ahom and British rule.
+The Kachari Kingdom emerged in the 13th century in present-day Assam.
+Originally a hill tribe, the Kachoris rose to power under King Durlabh Narayan, fostering art, literature, and religion.
+After the Mughal attacks, the kingdom fragmented and later came under Ahom and British rule.

 Early Modern Era